 Judy had been a regular performer on the new medium of television and had a successful special full-scale color broadcast in 1955 on CBS which was a ratings triumph.
 In 1962 'The Judy Garland Show' featured Frank Sinatra and Dean Martin as special guests and from September, 1963 Judy hosted her own weekly show which ran for one season and was nominated for four Emmy Awards.

 Judy returned to the stage in 1964 with a concert at the London Palladium and for the next few years she continued to tour, often appearing with her children.
 She had huge financial problems, owing large sums in back taxes to the IRS, and she needed to keep working.
-Her health problems got steadily worse and during the sixties she had to battle depression and weight gain as well as her ongoing alcohol and barbituate dependancy.
+Her health problems got steadily worse and during the sixties she had to battle depression and weight gain as well as her ongoing alcohol and barbituate dependency.

 Personal LifeJudy's love life was complicated.
 She was married five times, to David Rose, Vincente Minnelli, Sid Luft, Mark Herron, and Mickey Deans and she had many affairs, often with older men such as Tyrone Power, Joseph L. Mankiewicz, Frank Sinatra and Orson Welles.